HaskSy/Lucida/lucida-obsidian/Log/2024-12-26 (Important).md

 	- "Macro" somewhat worrying.
 		- If we only provide fixed set of optics.
 We can derive the rules for them and use in optimizations without any trouble
 		- Allowing user specified optics raises the questions of verification of it's well-defined.
 So our optimization passes won't change the behavior of the code.

+And there's special approach which is worth looking into - Swift KeyPath:
+- [ ] #TODO Lookup about Swift KeyPath